 During planning (ISA 300), the engagement letter defines the scope that the audit plan must address.
 If the scope described in the letter does not match the actual engagement, one of them needs to be corrected before proceeding.

-During the audit, the engagement letter is the auditor's contractual basis for requesting access to records, personnel, and information.
+During the audit, the engagement letter is the auditor's contractual basis for requesting access to records and personnel.
 When management pushes back on providing a particular document, the engagement letter is what you point to.

 At reporting (ISA 700), the auditor's report references the applicable financial reporting framework identified in the engagement letter.
 The management responsibilities described in the report mirror those agreed in the letter.